← Back to docs

 This guide covers DNS configuration.
 See the full Setup Checklist to verify all steps for production readiness.

-To send and receive emails with Postscale, you need to configure your domain's DNS records.
-This guide walks you through the complete setup process.
+To send emails with Postscale, you need to configure your domain's authentication DNS records.
+If you also want Postscale to receive mail for the domain, add MX records as described below.

 Adding a Domain